 ” The most important thing is to follow my heart, keep learning, and not limit myself too much: That’s when it all feels right.”

 DT 500 ZINE: – You have also done some major publications, like for Playboy, FHM, Esquire, Ice, etc… Apparently, you are the most remarkable girl in all Scandinavian harbors… You’ve got an essential body, symmetrical face, and social intelligence.
 We dare you to describe this combination?

 TRIANA: – Thank you so much for such kind words and compliments.
 I’m not entirely sure how to respond to that.
 However, when it comes to modeling, I know that one of the reasons that things have worked out so well is that I’m easy to work with, I am generally in a great mood.

 ” It’s how it works – most people probably don’t think about it.
-In modeling, it is in fact very reasonable.
+In modeling, it is, in fact, very reasonable.
 For sure, looks matter.
-But: in a world full of stunning girls…, your attitude and personality are what makes people want to work with you… The ability to work hard and really devote yourself to the job. ”Ambitious with good intent” – that’s the right way to put it.”
+But: in a world full of stunning girls…, your attitude and personality are what make people want to work with you… The ability to work hard and really devote yourself to the job. ”Ambitious with good intent” – that’s the right way to put it.”

 DT 500 MAG: – Triana, you have also started with Burlesque, haven’t you?
 Can you tease us with more details on that subject?